hamidgasmi/training.computerscience.cloud.aws/README.md

 	- Main Route table:
 		- [ ] It is created by default at the same time as a VPC is created
 		- [ ] It is allocated by default to all subnets in the VPC
+		- [ ] In a default VPC: it routes outbound traffic to local and to outside (Internet Gateway)
-		- [ ] It contains only one route which is the local route
+		- [ ] In a custom VPC: It routes outbound traffic to local
 		- [ ] It is created at the same time as the VPC it is attached to is created
 		- [ ] By default, all VPC's Subnets are associated "implicitly" to the main route
 		- [ ] Therefore, if a route to an Internet Gateway is added to the main route, all existing and future subnets will be public by default (if Public IP is enabled)
 	- "Custom" route tables: Additional custom route table could be created and associated with subnets
-	- It has a collection of Routes:
+	- It contains a collection of Static Routes:
 		- [ ] They're used when traffic from a subnet arrives at the VPC router
 		- [ ] They contain a destination and a target: traffic is forwarded to the target if its destination matches the route destination
 		- [ ] Default Routes (0.0.0.0/0 v4 and ::/0 v6) could be added that match any traffic not already matched
 		- [ ] If multiple routes apply, the most specific is chosen
-		- [ ] Example: A /32 (a single IP address) will be chosen before a /24, before a /16, before the default route (0.0.0.0/0) and, even before VPC CIDR (it won't be local route, then)
+		- [ ] Example: A /32 (a single IP address) will be chosen before a /24, before a /16, before the default route (0.0.0.0/0) and, before VPC CIDR even the IP address is local
 		- [ ] Targets can be IPs or an AWS networking gateway/object (Egress Only Internet Gateway, Instance, Internet Gateway, NAT Gateway, Network Interface, Peering Connection, Transit Gateway, Virtual Private Gateway)
-	- Could two routes overlap?
-A route table can have only one route for a destination?
-	- It contains Static Routes
 	- Best Practice:
-		- [ ] It is recommended not to update main route tables
+		- [ ] It is recommended not to update the main route table
-		- [ ] It is particularly recommended not to add the route to the Internet Gate in the main route:
+		- [ ] It is particularly recommended not to add the route to the Internet Gateway in the main route:
 		- [ ] Because, by default, all VPC's Subnets are associated "implicitly" to the main route
 		- [ ] Therefore, if a route to an Internet Gateway is added to the main route, all existing and future subnets will be public by default (if Public IP is enabled)

--Route Propagation:
+	- Route Propagation:
-	- It uses a Virtual Private Gateway that should be associated to the VPC the route table is attached to
+		- [ ] It uses a Virtual Private Gateway that should be associated to the VPC the route table is attached to
-	- We could then elect to propagate any routes that it learned onto this particular route table
+		- [ ] We could then elect to propagate any routes that it learned onto this particular route table
-	- It's a way that we can dynamically populate new routes that are learned by the virtual private gateway, which is used for VPNs on automatically populate our our table
+		- [ ] It's a way that we can dynamically populate new routes that are learned by the virtual private gateway, which is used for VPNs on automatically populate our our table
-	- Certain types of AWS networking products (VPN, Direct Connect) can dynamically learn routes using BGP (Border Gateway Protocol)
+		- [ ] Certain types of AWS networking products (VPN, Direct Connect) can dynamically learn routes using BGP (Border Gateway Protocol)
-	- If we have got a VPN or direct connect that support BGP and we integrate those with our VPC, then we can enable this route propagation to automatically add those routes to our route tables
+		- [ ] If we have got a VPN or direct connect that support BGP and we integrate those with our VPC, then we can enable this route propagation to automatically add those routes to our route tables
-We don't need then to do it manually by a static route table
+		- [ ] We don't need then to do it manually by a static route table

 </details>